Skip to main content

 Interpersonal communication skills

 We will explore interpersonal communication skills crucial for educators, examining the styles, contextual applications, and impacts on oneself and others.
-Key elements covered include emotional intelligence, mentorship skills, negotiation techniques, and the effective use of the radical candor feedback framework.
+Key elements covered include emotional intelligence, feedback techniques for education, and the effective use of the Radical Candor framework.

 Module 5: Developing self